How Do I Hold Gold In My IRA?

 Traditional Gold IRA: Contributions are tax-deductible, and earnings are tax deferred.
 In retirement, withdrawals are taxed as normal income.

-Roth Gold IRA: Contributions to a Roth Gold IRA are made with tax-free money, but the earnings you earn grow tax-free.
-When you take a withdrawal in retirement, they are entirely tax-free, as long as you meet the criteria for the qualified distribution.
+Roth Gold IRA: Contributions to a Roth Gold IRA are made by using after-tax dollars, however the gains you earn are tax-free.
+When you withdraw funds in retirement, they’re tax-free, provided you meet the qualifications for a qualified distribution.

 A 10% early withdrawal penalty and income tax may apply if you withdraw gold from your IRA before 60 1/2.